Synthetixio/synthetix-docs/content/historical-data.md

 - Query Synthetix event log history and calls using The Graph subgraphs
 - Fetch state at some block in the past using an Archive Node
 - Query event logs directly via the EVM
+- Use a third party service like Google BigQuery or DuneAnalytics

 ### Subgraphs